top of page

 Sat 7 Feb - 23:15 - Cigar is the super chip leader of Day1G, followed by Tounnoiti and Ouertani; Flight H at 796 entries.

-It closes with 157 players out of 1,265 entries at Day1G.
+It ended with 157 players out of 1,265 entries at Day1G.
 A day with 2,061 entries and 40 minutes still of late registration at Day1H Speed.
 Flight H with 393 players at the tables out of 797 entries.

 Awaiting the total count, leading is Mateo Cigar with 2.2 million chips with the average at 400,000.
 At 1,349,000 chips Mouram Tounnoiti and at 1,290,000 Wissam Ouertani and at 1,200,000 Stojanovic and Tobias Schaaf.

 For Italy among others a great stack for Santo Sidoti at 1 million as well as Peter Barab and Gianmarco Vassalli close to 987,000.
+Super stack for Daniele Borghi: 886.000 chips.

 Qualified: Pasquale De Stefano at 478,000, Giorgio Soceanu, Mousa Awad at 566,000, Ondrej Mar at 469,000 and short stacks Vincenzo Bortone and Pasquale Frezza.